-- Lucy Nichols, economist by training, shared a graph she had drafted that 170 showed projected tax revenue growth under alternate zoning in commercial 171 districts.
-One line on the graph was based on actual data and the other 'paths' 172 173 shown were counterfactual projections.
-As of now the town does not have formal economic development staff though some town members may well 174 have computer models that could be used.
+Lucy Nichols, economist by training, shared a graph she had drafted that showed projected tax revenue growth under alternate types of development and taxing of businesses.
+Ultimately these would be decisions for the selectmen.
+One line on the graph was based on actual data and the other 'paths' shown were projections.
+As of now the town does not have formal economic development staff though some town members may well have computer models that could be used.
 Net numbers were the best to use.
-175 There was some discussion about the use of zoning as a way to control growth 176 and the resulting services needed.
+The graph was a way to show different options for growth facing the town.
+There was some discussion about the use of zoning as a way to control growth and the resulting services needed.
 'Scaleability' is important too.

-177 - The idea of encouraging an economic development committee in the Master Plan was raised again.
+The idea of encouraging an economic development committee in the Master Plan was raised again.
 It was something else to talk to regional planning about.
 What should the primary purpose of such a committee be?
 Could Lucy's questions be included in the draft of the Economic Development chapter?
 A few years ago, in town there was such a group, who met with a member of staff from the UNH Cooperative Extension.
 It disbanded.
 There was also such a committee many years ago.
 It was decided to table this topic until Mike Tardiff could attend again and assist with developing an action plan.